 Good quality items can be sold or donated to charity.
 Some charity shops accept rags also, but check with them first.
 Unless your council has a dedicated collection bag, textiles including clothing, footwear, handbags, belts, towels, blankets and rags can be taken to a clothes bank or your local Recycling and Household Waste Sites for reuse or recycling.

 Crackers tend to be made up of a mix of materials and components making them unsuitable for recycling.
-Place them in your general waste bin.
+Consider taking time to separate out the recyclable cardboard from the non-recyclable embellishments.
+Otherwise, place them in your general waste bin.
 Consider making or investing in reusable crackers next year.

 The majority of decorations are not recyclable and need to be disposed of in your general waste bin or taken to a Recycling and Household Waste Site for disposal.
 This includes baubles (glass or plastic) and tinsel.
 If the decorations are in good condition they could be donated to charity instead.
 Broken baubles and ornaments with sharp edges should be carefully wrapped before disposal to reduce the chance of anyone being harmed.